 The village gets its name from “billers” (an old word for watercress), which grew in the local Moat Brook.

 Reverend John Wesley is said to have preached on the old Village green in 1745.
+This is commemorated on the wooden heritage sign on the Old Village Green.

 The company underwent a number of name changes and in 2009 was sold to Moog Inc. who have moved to new premises at the I54 business park which is still within the Civil Parish of Bilbrook.
 The original factory also had a Boulton Paul Museum dedicated to Boulton Paul aircraft and the traditional methods used to manufacture aircraft.
 The museum closed when Moog took over and the aircraft moved to the Royal Air Force Museum, Cosford.